Top arrow pointing up

 Center Wavelength 1053 nm

-Pulse duration (I FWHM) 0.5 ns to 18 Shaped pulse
+Pulse duration (I FWHM) 0.5 ns to 20 Shaped pulse (STILETTO available in Janus.
+Contact us for specific parameters)

 Shot energy stability 10 % r.m.s.